This Congolese Doctor Discovered Ebola But Never Got Credit For It — Until Now

 "That reflects, I think, the [change in] power relations in global health and science in general," he said.

 During this outbreak, Muyembe has also made a decision many thought unthinkable even a few years ago.
-He decided all of the blood samples collected during this Ebola epidemic will stay in Congo.
-So anyone who wants to study this outbreak will have to come to his institute.
+He decided that all of the blood samples collected during this Ebola epidemic will stay in Congo.
+Anyone who wants to study this outbreak will have to come to his institute.

 American scientists, who have led the way in studying Ebola, have privately expressed frustrations.
 But Piot says the decision was obviously made because of how African scientists have been treated.
 Western scientists, he says, should get over it.